Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 How To Identify Deponent Verbs

 Fortunately this is very easy.
-Simply look it up in the dictionary or in your textbook and see if the first principal part ends in –ō or -or.
+Simply look it up in a dictionary or in your textbook and see if the first principal part ends in –ō or -or.

 Regular, non-deponent verbs have active principal parts by default.
 So their first principal part ends in -ō.